mikemoore1618/project-1-game-pong/README.md

 ### Tech

-Explanations of the technologies used (HTML, CSS, jQuery, and any other libraries or technologies.)
+Explanations of the technologies used:

+- HTML
+- CSS
+- JavaScript
+- jQuery

 ### Concept